-Sautéed Salt [Salted] Fish is a staple through out the Caribbean.
+Sautéed Salt [Salted] Fish is a staple throughout the Caribbean.
 Drying fish was a method used in perserving fish.
 It gives the fish a distinct texture.
 To learn more about salt fish check out this article by the Spruce.
-When I was a little girl, salt fish was always filled with many bones.
-Bones that had to be picked out after boiling and before sautéeing.
-It was quite a task and often one given to the children.
+When I was a little girl, cooking salt fish was a time consuming task.
+The whole dried fish was filled with bones that need to be removed after boiling.
+This task was often one given to the children.
 I loved eating salt fish but HATED having to pick bones from the fish before my mom could cook it.
-Today you can buy boneless skinless salt fish filets!
-And I’ve never been happier.
+Today, life is so easy, I can buy boneless, skinless salt fish filets!

 Preparing the Salt Fish for Sautéeing